danielharrell/open-eyes-lect-2017-18/Open.md

 in other words, only in reference to another thing, namely that which represents, and this is himself.[^WWR]

-To press this line of thought, we could say that what we experience as outside us, can only be experienced at all so far as it lies inside us, in a relation to us that is given rather than gained.
-This may seem to replace a puzzle about being open with a puzzle about being closed.
-For if the world does lie inside us, then why do we experience it as outside us?
+To press this line of thought, we could say that what we see as outside us, can only be seen at all so far as it lies inside us, in a relation to us that is given rather than gained.
+We may still wonder in that case why we see the world as outside us; but here we could borrow an argument from Kant.
+For take our experience of the world to be like our experience of space.
+On the one hand, we distinguish one part of space as *outside* another, and can occupy both parts in turn.
+In this respect, part by part, space forms a kind of outside for us, as we move from place to place.
+On the other hand, as a whole space also forms a kind of inside for us, despite our movement from place to place.
+For every part of space, even if outside every other part, is still *in* space, just as we occupy any part of it not merely *at* that place, but *in* it, and move not merely *across* space, but *through* it.

 <!--Note, in below analysis, could bring out "part/whole"
 language more clearly.
 And connect to earlier paradox in opennness: outside and inside continuous but discontinuous in moving between whole and part-->

-But here we could borrow an argument from Kant, to whom Schopenhauer was indebted.
-For take our experience of the world to be like our experience of space.
-On the one hand, we distinguish one part of space as *outside* another, and can occupy both parts in turn.
-In this respect, space forms a kind of outside for us, as we move from place to place.
-On the other hand, space also forms a kind of inside for us, despite our movement from place to place.
-For every part of space, even if outside every other part, is still *in* space, just as we occupy any part of it not merely *at* that place, but *in* it, and move not merely *across* space, but *through* it.
-But why?
-Where does our sense of being *inside* space *as a whole* come from, if we are always *outside* every unoccupied part, and outside even the occupied part, so soon as we move to another part?
+Yet where does our sense of being inside space as a whole come from, if we are always outside every unoccupied part, and outside even the occupied part, so soon as we move to another part?
 The answer we can take from Kant is that our sense of being inside space as a whole comes from us.
-That is, we have a sense of space that contains not just us, but all of space, to locate us *inside* it.
+That is, we have a sense of space that contains not just us, but all of space, to locate us *inside* it, no matter what part of it we occupy.
 And thanks to our all-encompassing sense of space, every part of it is *in* space, even though every part is also *outside* every other part.
 We find ourselves inside space, then, insofar as space is found inside us: not just a mode of extension, or medium of motion, but *a form of sensibility*---to use Kant's term for it.

-And perhaps we experience the world that way: outside us, *because* it lies inside us.
-For we would never find it outside us, on this view, unless inside us there were a sense of the world that contained it, a sense of it that is all-encompassing.
-And if this inside sense of world were ever lost, then also lost, perhaps, would be any sense of outside---at least so far as it might be reached from inside.
+And where we find space, so too, perhaps, we find the world: outside us, *because* it lies inside us.
+For we would never find it outside us, on this view, unless inside us there were a sense of the world that contained all of it along with us; a sense of it that is all-encompassing. <!-- This account explains what was earlier paradoxical.
+For one thing...--> And if this inside sense of world were ever lost, then also lost, perhaps, would be any sense of outside---at least so far as it might be reached from inside.
 Once Odysseus, for example, is no longer master of his door, we could say a world of hospitality is lost; and now his door can open only outside in: to let the suitors through.
 Or once Leontius is no longer master of his eyes, we could say a world of discernment is lost; and now his eyes can open only outside in: to let the corpses through.

 <!-- Note: later I could use "inside-out" to explore
 self-transcendence rather than self-containment".-->

-What breaks, then, in cases of openness to be condemned, is a kind of hinge that opens inside out only when the world can stand behind it.
+What <!--change "breaks" to some form of "is broken" to match earlier use of this--> breaks, then, in cases of openness to be condemned, is a kind of hinge that opens inside out only when the world can stand behind it.
 And the world does stand behind it, in cases of openness to be praised.
 For on this view, we can open ourselves to the world, from inside out, only if we already possess the world, and in that sense contain it.
 When the world is already there, it can fill our eyes---from within---to open them.
 And what we see, through our eyes, is this same whole world outside us, in an experience of openness to the world that *depends on* having enclosed it, as if being open were how being closed *looked*, when seen from within.

 If we accept this account, then we could conclude that every case of being open is indeed a case of being closed that